Nakul-nvm/SIMPLE-PLAGIARISM-CHECKER/README.md

   - For very large texts or more complex calculations, consider using Web Workers to offload the processing from the main browser thread, preventing UI freezes.

 ---

-This project was converted from a Flask-based application to a pure client-side JavaScript application.
-The original Flask version was built by NAKUL KUMAR.